Distributed Integrated Sensing and Edge AI Exploiting Prior Information: Introduction

+From the computational perspective, intelligent computation is evolving toward an edge \emph{artificial intelligence} (AI) assisted offloading architecture \cite{wen2023task,wang2026revisiting,chen2024view}.
+A fundamental problem for this architecture is to enhance the \emph{downstream task performance} by maximizing task-relevant information (e.g., classification and target detection), thereby shifting the focus from faithful reconstruction to task-oriented feature transmission.
+In view of this shift, AirComp plays a key role by enabling the efficient aggregation of high-dimensional features for intelligent edge computation \cite{chen2024view}.

-Within a Bayesian framework, existing ISEA studies adopt a Gaussian mixture (GM) prior at the sensing level and employ AirComp for multi-access aggregation at the communication level \cite{chen2024view,liu2023over,wen2023task}.
-Specifically, \cite{wen2023task} considered the sensing process with a GM prior and proposed a task-oriented AirComp framework for ISEA, where the Mahalanobis distance (MD) between two classes is adopted as a discriminant proxy for inference performance.
-This scheme was further proved to preserve the superior scaling law for max-value aggregation \cite{liu2023over}.
-From an analytical perspective, \cite{chen2024view} refined the multi-access process and compared AirComp with orthogonal multiple access (OMA).
-Their analysis demonstrates that AirComp substantially outperforms OMA and achieves superior asymptotic scaling behavior, particularly when the number of receive antennas at the access point (AP) is limited \cite{chen2024view}.
+Existing studies have partially investigated how to maximize task performance by leveraging AirComp \cite{chen2023over,xie2023optimal,zhuang2023integrated,wen2023task,wang2026revisiting,chen2024view}.
+Specifically, \cite{wen2023task} proposed a task-oriented AirComp framework for ISCC, where the \emph{discriminant gain} (DG) between two classes is adopted as a task-aware proxy for classification performance.
+This scheme was further shown to retain its superior performance under the finite-blocklength feature transmission framework~\cite{wang2026revisiting}.
+From an analytical perspective, \cite{chen2024view} refined the multi-access process and compared AirComp with \emph{orthogonal multiple access} (OMA).
+Their analysis demonstrates that AirComp substantially outperforms OMA and achieves superior asymptotic scaling behavior, particularly when the number of receive antennas at the \emph{access point} (AP) is limited \cite{chen2024view}.
+Despite their remarkable performance, most existing works have not fully exploited the potential of AirComp \cite{wen2023task,wang2026revisiting,chen2024view}.
+In particular, they typically employ single-carrier transmission under \emph{time-division multiplexing} (TDM), which, as will be demonstrated later, may limit the achievable task performance.
+Although multi-carrier transmission has been introduced for AirComp in \cite{zhuang2023integrated,chen2023over,xie2023optimal}, these works either neglect task impacts \cite{chen2023over,xie2023optimal} or assume perfect CSI \cite{zhuang2023integrated}, thereby overlooking the transceiver scaling behavior under imperfect CSI with multiple receive antennas.
+Meanwhile, prior works largely focus on specific algorithmic designs \cite{chen2023over,xie2023optimal,zhuang2023integrated,wen2023task,wang2026revisiting,chen2024view}, a theoretical comparative analysis between task-aware design and classic AirComp design remains lacking; specifically, whether task-aware design always outperforms the classic AirComp design? where the potential performance gains of task-aware design originate?
+Clearly, these questions leave much room for investigating task-aware AirComp.